Best Soundbars Under $200 for Movie Enthusiasts on a Budget

 - What to Expect from Affordable Models

-The Yamaha YAS-108 cuts it close to the $200 mark.
-However, it comes with some very impressive features packed in an ultra slim design.
+The Yamaha YAS-108 may be the best budget soundbar for you if you're after some very impressive features packed in an ultra slim design.

 The input options include optical, aux, and HDMI.
 It can also connect to two devices at the same time if you take advantage of the Bluetooth streaming.

 The DSP (digital signal processor) is DTS Virtual:X. This creates 3D surround sound effects without having to have 5 or speakers in your room (as you might be aware of, DTS and Dolby are always competing against each other for the best surround sound processing).
 There’s also very good dialogue enhancement for the money.

 The built-in dual subwoofers enhance the surround sound by giving it a fuller audio profile.
 This soundstage can be used for movies, gaming, and watching live concerts to some degree.

 What’s also interesting is that the YAS-108 comes with a gyroscope feature.
 This comes in handy if you’re using the keyholes for the wall mount.
 The gyroscope should help create an even sound distribution within the room.

 This 2.1 channel soundbar may not seem like much but it’s a real steal at this price point.
 The wireless external subwoofer adds great bass definition.
 This makes the sound fuller and more intelligible overall.

 You don’t even need high-speed car chase scenes, war movies, or anything with a lot of bang and cool special effects to appreciate the sonic improvement.
 In fact, those scenes may make you want to upgrade to a full home theater system because that’s not what soundbars are designed to ace, but just to get rid of the killjoy of thin-sounding TV speakers.